-This post is about a time in my life when, I believe, I saw God’s grace in action.
-It’s a story whose roots go back almost forty years:
+This post is about a time in my life when I believe I saw God’s grace in action.
+It’s a story whose roots go back over forty years:

 No one would have predicted, in July of 1981 when Mr. Right and I got married, that Monica and I would become allies, let alone friends.
 After all, she was the “ex.”
 And I was the “next.”